Anger is a signal that something needs to change

 We offer tailored one-on-one sessions for those who are seeking to participate in an anger management course.
 These intensive courses are approximately 6 to 12 weeks in duration.
 Our unique Life Supports anger management course will help you to:

-- Identify underlying causes of your anger
+- Identify the underlying causes of your anger

-- Recognise your personal high risk triggers, and start using practical tools to effectively manage your anger in these situations
+- Recognise your personal high-risk triggers, and start using practical tools to effectively manage your anger in these situations

 - Address the impact of your behaviour on family members and others

 - Develop skills to create positive outcomes from conflict situations and destructive interactions

 - Break the cycle of anger by adopting new behavioural practices

 A Life Supports anger management specialist will work with you within the context of your individual situation.
 By encouraging you to develop practical strategies to recognise your emotional triggers and modify your behavioural responses, we can help you maintain a healthy balance between your thoughts, feelings and behaviours.
 Our anger management course will help you identify, create and maintain positive change in your life.